PenneconDavid/PenneconDavid/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=PenneconDavid&style=flat-square)

-🚀 Welcome to my little corner of the coding universe!
-I’m Dave, a **full-stack engineer** with a passion for launching creative and powerful web apps into the digital galaxy.
+🚀 Welcome to my coding universe!
+I’m Dave, a **full-stack engineer** with a mission to craft creative, impactful web applications that connect and inspire.

-🌎 I’m currently working on [DishSwap](https://github.com/PenneconDavid/DishSwap) — a recipe-sharing platform with an **anime-inspired UI** and a focus on connecting home chefs through delicious food.
+🌎 Recently launched [DishSwap](https://github.com/PenneconDavid/DishSwap) — a recipe-sharing platform with an **anime-inspired UI** that brings home chefs together through their love of food.

+---

 ### 🚀 About Me

-- 💼 Bootcamp Grad: I'm taking the coding bootcamp road to level up my dev skills!
+- 💼 Bootcamp Grad: Continuously leveling up through hands-on learning and real-world projects.
-- 🔭 Exploring the cosmos of full-stack development using **React**, **Node.js**, **MongoDB**, and more.
+- 🔭 Passionate about building scalable, user-friendly full-stack applications with **React**, **Node.js**, **MongoDB**, and beyond.
-- 🎨 Obsessed with bringing creativity into code—whether that’s fun **UI/UX** designs or interesting **projects**.
-- 🌱 Learning **Next.js**, **TypeScript**, and all the cool modern frameworks you can think of.
+- 🌱 Exploring the world of **web3 development**, learning **Solidity**, and diving into concepts like **NFT minting** and decentralized apps.
+- 🎨 Dedicated to creative and aesthetic design—whether it’s in **UI/UX** or crafting innovative digital experiences.
-- 🍣 Big fan of food and travel—catch me in Japan trying all the sushi!
+- 🍣 Big fan of food, travel, and culture—always on the lookout for my next sushi stop.
-- 🐶 Also passionate about dogs, video games, and baseball.
+- 🐶 Lover of dogs, video games, and baseball.

 ---